GLOBAL MARKETS-Dollar pulls back after skittling world currencies

 For Reuters new Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets

-(Additional reporting by Melanie Burton in Melbourne and Balazs Koranyi and Francesco Canepa in Frankfurt; Editing by Louise Ireland and Toby Chopra)
+(Additional reporting by Melanie Burton in Melbourne and Balazs Koranyi in Frankfurt; Editing by Louise Ireland)

 * Michael Goldstein will remain as an executive director and acting CEO Source text for Eikon: Further company coverage: